rydmike/rydmike.github.io/colorscheme.md

-In the package documentation read.me file there is a [**detailed list**](https://pub.dev/packages/flex_color_scheme#used-theme-customizations) of all the corrections, and some minor opinionated adjustments FlexColorScheme does to a theme made from a ColorScheme compared to the standard ThemeData.from factory.
+In the package documentation read.me file there is a [**detailed list**](https://pub.dev/packages/flex_color_scheme#used-theme-customizations) of all the corrections, and some minor opinionated adjustments that **FlexColorScheme** does to a theme made from a ColorScheme with its `FlexColorScheme.toTheme` property, compared to the standard `ThemeData.from` factory.

 The best way to show this is via a visual comparison.
 To make it more applicable to the case of also using branded surfaces, the surface and background colors use a slight primary color branding in this example.
-The default in Flutter is to not use any color branding, when doing, so the backgrounds would just be plain white or dark instead, for both cases.
-FlexColorScheme certainly does normal plain backgrounds too, but for this comparison I wanted to show the difference in the look you get when you also use slight color branding on the surface and background colors.
+The default in Flutter is to not use any color branding, in that case, the backgrounds would just be plain white or dark for both cases.
+FlexColorScheme certainly does normal plain backgrounds too, but for this comparison I wanted to show the difference in the look that you get when you also use slight color branding on the surface and background colors.

 The chosen color scheme for the demonstration below was selected because it uses colors that makes the differences